 There are mandatory additional courses that must be provided and staffed in grades 11 and 12 in order to be in compliance with the IB requirements.

 Because of these strict requirements, it is imperative that the grade 9 classes be filled in order to make the program sustainable over the four years.

 For additional information, please reference the FAQ section of this website.

 For more information regarding offers, visit the Frequently Asked Questions – Offers and waitlist section.

 All regional programs include a non-refundable application fee and an annual program fee.
-All secondary RLCP application fees are $40 with the exception of Truck and Coach, which is offered at no cost.
+All secondary RLCP application fees are $40 with the exception of the Transportation Engineering and Technology program, which is offered at no cost.
 Most program fees are $200, with four exceptions:

-All fees must be paid through the board's online application website.
+All fees must be paid through the online application.
 Once a program is accepted, the amount owing is recalculated (the program fee is added to the cart) and the applicant will be able to pay online using the pay now button.